-Covid 19 coronavirus: Health Minister David Clark faces grilling at Epidemic Response Committee
+Covid 19 coronavirus: Health Minister David Clark grilled at Epidemic Response Committee

 Instead she stripped Clark of his associate finance portfolio and demoted him to the bottom of the Cabinet rankings.

-Clark will face questions from National Party leader Simon Bridges, who chairs the committee, as well as other Opposition and Government MPs.

-Bridges has also been criticised for driving from his home in Tauranga to Wellington for the committee hearings, which he chairs via video conference.
+Bridges has also been criticised for driving from his home in Tauranga to Wellington for the committee hearings, which he heads via video conference.

 "I don't take these things lightly, but I am the Leader of the Opposition, I've got constitutional duties, I'm running a committee in extreme circumstances where there is no Parliament," he told RNZ of his commuting to and from Wellington.